multani/gcp-changelog/content/cloud-load-balancing/index.md

 ### Feature

-Both internal passthrough Network Load Balancers and external passthrough Network Load Balancers now support load balancing to managed instance groups (MIGs) comprised of IPv6-only VM instances.
+Both internal passthrough Network Load Balancers and external passthrough Network Load Balancers support load balancing to managed instance groups (MIGs) comprised of IPv6-only VM instances.

 For more details, see the following pages: